cambden/BadHabitsApp/final.md

 (Completed by set dates)

 ### 4.2 Testing
-*The testing for our project will be fairly simple, yet it will ensure all functions and requirements are working properly.
+- The testing for our project will be fairly simple, yet it will ensure all functions and requirements are working properly.<br>
-*Automated unit testing: There will not be an automated unit test, as automating testing while the project is running would be a waste of CPU power and would not be needed.
-Instead, we will manually test the code, with a team member in charge of testing all project functions.
+- Automated unit testing: There will not be an automated unit test, as automating testing while the project is running would be a waste of CPU power and would not be needed.
+Instead, we will manually test the code, with a team member in charge of testing all project functions.<br>
-*User Testing: Regarding user testing, there will be user testing, and we plan to find a random person who would like to use it at school.
-The user test will be a week long, and they will give a review.
+- User Testing: Regarding user testing, there will be user testing, and we plan to find a random person who would like to use it at school.
+The user test will be a week long, and they will give a review.<br>
-*Performance Testing: For performance testing, we will first do speed and storage tests on the backend and the front end, and then manual testing.
-Regarding security testing, there will not be heavy testing, just authentication.
+- Performance Testing: For performance testing, we will first do speed and storage tests on the backend and the front end, and then manual testing.
+Regarding security testing, there will not be heavy testing, just authentication.<br>

 ### 4.3 Foreseeable Risks
 [provide details]